valera-rozuvan/todo/side_projects.md

 ## To be done ##

+- [ ] Create a proposal about Online Education for [Brain Basket](http://brainbasketfoundation.org).
 - [ ] Enable `Previous` and `Next` buttons on [zeme-fotografia](https://github.com/valera-rozuvan/zeme-fotografia).
 - [ ] Fix bug on [valera.rozuvan.net](http://valera.rozuvan.net) related to `console.log()` (IE).
 - [ ] Create a technical specification document for Node.js YouTube downloader.
 Use [node-projects](https://github.com/valera-rozuvan/node-projects) 03-06 as the starting point for code base.